pharaoh-js/pharaoh-desktop/chromium-flags.md

 * --renderer (instead of running as browser)
 * --restore-last-session
 * --restrict-iframe-permissions (all iframes, all permissions)
-* --rtl
-* --save-page-as-mhtml (no longer any html-only or html-complete)
 * --scripts-require-action (requires user consent for extensions running scripts)
 * --scroll-end-effect (vertical overscroll).
 0 is default (disabled); 1 to enable.
 * --show-app-list